 Managing the Backlog

-The backlog should be regularly reviewed and updated through Backlog Refinement (Typically misconceived as grooming).
-This helps ensure the items are clearly defined, appropriately prioritised, and ready for development.
-As priorities change, the backlog adjusts to reflect the evolving goals of the project.
+The backlog should be regularly reviewed and updated through Backlog Refinement (sometimes called grooming).
+This ensures items are clearly defined, prioritised, and ready for development.
+As priorities change, the backlog adapts accordingly.

 Conclusion

 Understanding the backlog is crucial for any Agile and Scrum learner.
-It’s the engine that drives the development process, ensuring that the team constantly works on the most critical tasks.
-Effectively managing the backlog leads to a more organized, efficient, and productive workflow.
+It’s the engine that drives development, keeping work organised and ensuring the team always addresses the most critical tasks.